 Tough, versatile stainless steel water bottles promote zero waste, and the initial financial outlay is more than you would pay for a plastic bottle of water, but the impact on the planet is substantial and your saving over time will quickly compensate you.

-A stainless steel bottle is also great as a travel mug, too.
+A stainless steel, reusable bottle is also great as a travel mug, too.
 You'd be cutting down cup waste!

 Cheers to the value of this long-lasting accessory to a healthy life and sustainability.